 Immediate action is important if you suspect that someone has suffered from cardiac arrest.
 Survival chances decrease by 10 percent every minute that passes without treatment.
 You aren’t likely to survive if there is no treatment within 10 minutes.

 Contrary to what many people think, a heart attack is not the same as a cardiac arrest.
 A heart attack occurs when there is an obstruction to the artery that supplies heart muscles, which means that these areas don’t receive the nutrients they usually get and may die off as a result.
 On the other hand, a cardiac arrest occurs when the heart stops beating all of a sudden.
-One thing they have in common though is that both of them are deadly and require IMMEDIATE medical attention.
+ACLS Medical Institute, teaches that one thing they have in common though is that both of them are deadly and require IMMEDIATE medical attention.